scarydoors/currency-converter-react/README.md

 Instead, I load the exchangeRates each time from's currency is changed which results in small wait time between changes which is completely fine in terms of UX.

+Additionally, loading state and error state is no longer managed in `App.js`, loading state is reflected by skeleton depictions of the CurrencyInput components and error state is reflected by showing the error message instead of the inputs.
+This achieves a more cleaner look and is better for UX.

 # CurrencyInput